ballerina-platform/module-ballerinax-microsoft.teams/README.md

 ## What is Microsoft Teams?
 [Microsoft Teams](https://www.microsoft.com/en-ww/microsoft-teams/group-chat-software) is a chat-based collaboration platform complete with document sharing, online meetings, and many more extremely useful features for business communications.
 It’s included totally free with Microsoft 365 and Office 365.
-It’s designed to be used by local, remote and distributed work groups—anyone in any company.
+It has designed to be used by local, remote and distributed work groups—anyone in any company.
 The true power of MS Teams comes with its rich set of features for collaboration.
 MS Teams API supports actions such as `Chats`, `Channels`, `Meetings` and `Calling`.